Michellinian/unit-3/README.md

 The solution is to create an inventory of packing list for my client so that she can keep track on her belongings.
 This inventory would be devided into categories, such as clothes, books, toiletries, etc. so that it is easier for her to spot ehat things she have in her room at the moment.
 It would also have subcategories, so for example, under clothes, there might be t-shirts, jackets, pants, etc. so that my client can have a better idea of her belongings.
 Since it is summer break and it is the longest break of the year, she wants to be precise about what she brings back home, to make sure that she has absolutely evrerything she needs throughout her entire summer.
 Also the inventory should record the amount of each belonging she has, as well as the total number of belongings per category and the total.
 Furthermore, weights of each category should be recorded, since she is getting on a plane for her transportation, and there is a limited number of weight per passenger.
 She needs to make sure that her luggage is not over the limit or else she would have to pay additional fee.
 Also by making the inventory editable, she can be able to add new categories, name the subcategories differently, update the weight of the belongings as well as the number, and so on.
 Finally to secure her inventory list, a secure login system will be required so that she is the only one who can check the inventory list.

 ### Success Criteria
+1. Registration can be done
+2. The user can login whenever they type the correct password and username
+3. The password is secured (not visible)
+4. Whenever the user types in an incorrect information the boxes should indicate an error

 1. seperating her belongings into different categories
 2. category of the belonging is also seperated into different subcategories
 3. offers spaces for description